nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 > :exclamation: Warning: You must have at least one reading for the specified tank to use `tank delLastReadings` for that tank!

 Example:
-* You have one tank, 'Freshwater tank' of index 1, with 2 sets of readings.
+* Scenario 1: You have one tank, 'Freshwater tank' of index 1, with 2 sets of readings.
 One set made at 12pm and one set made at 3pm. `tank delLastReadings 1` deletes the most recent readings, the set made at 3pm.
+* Scenario 2 (Screenshot below) : You mistakenly add a set of readings to 'Freshwater tank' of index 1.
+  `tank delLastReadings 1` deletes the most recent set of readings.

 ![AddReadingDemo](images/UiDelLastReadingsDemo.png)